mikeleeco/mikeleeco.github.com/_posts/2015-02-23-milb-scraper-with-rvest.md

 tbl_df() -> df
 </td></pre>

 So far our code will scrape the batting table from the team's minor league page, but we also need to extract each player's Minor League baseball-reference id using it's href.
 Isn't that right Chris Young?
-No. Not you, <a href="http://www.baseball-reference.com/players/y/youngch04.shtml">Chris Young</a> The lanky <a href="http://www.baseball-reference.com/players/y/youngch03.shtml">Chris Young</a>.
+No. Not you, <a href="http://www.baseball-reference.com/players/y/youngch04.shtml">Chris Young</a>.
+The other, lankier <a href="http://www.baseball-reference.com/players/y/youngch03.shtml">Chris Young</a>.
 We're good man, no need to get angry.</p>

 <div class="embed-responsive embed-responsive-16by9">
   <iframe class="embed-responsive-item" href="http://youtu.be/1EiqELgKp5g?t=56s"></iframe>